narendrajethi220/MERN-Stack/README.md

 #4 POST request, User Registration prototype in Express.js with Postman | Getting User Data as Response

 #5 Connecting Backend with MongoDB Database (Node.js + Mongoose Connection);

+#6 Securing Private Data with Dotenv in our Backend App